-Building 1 - Owen Hall ----------------- ----- ------------- ------
+Building 1 - Owen Hall

-ECCO - Early College Credit Opportunities/Dual Enrollment 843-525-8356 An applicant who is a junior or senior high school student may be considered for enrollment.
+ECCO - Early College Credit Opportunities/Dual Enrollment

+An applicant who is a junior or senior high school student may be considered for enrollment.
 Early enrollment requires a special agreement between three parties; the College, the parent or guardian, and the principal or guidance counselor of the school or agency where the applicant is attending.

-Applications and more information can be found at www.tcl.edu/ecco .
-Help Desk Testing Center 843-525-8344 helpdesk@tcl.edu Students may contact the Help Desk concerning WebAdvisor and student email account issues.
-The Help Desk operates Monday through Thursday from 8:00 am - 8:00 pm and Friday 8:00 am - 4:30 pm.
+Applications and more information can be found at www.tcl.edu/ecco.

+Help Desk Testing Center 843-525-8344

+843-525-8344 helpdesk@tcl.edu Students may contact the Help Desk concerning WebAdvisor and student email account issues.

+The Help Desk/Testing Center is closed on official holidays recognized by the college.

+Contact the Help Desk/Testing Center for a current schedule.

 The Testing Center provides services for students to complete a variety of tests including, but not limited to, placement testing (COMPASS), specialized tests such as the nursing entrance test, CLEP, Pearson VUE, as well as tests associated with online or web-enhanced courses.